Can Large Language Models Adequately Perform Symbolic Reasoning Over Time Series?: Experiment

 \textbf{Q1: Do LLMs Employ Correct Symbolic Reasoning Paths?} While previous research~\cite{hao2024llm} has demonstrated that yielding correct answers does not necessarily yield correct reasoning paths, we find that general LLMs like Qwen2.5-14B with pure textual input are able to perform a certain level of reasoning (through CoT prompting) over the time series and the given context.
 As shown in Table~\ref{appendix: CoT_example}, the LLM is not only able to consider the meaning of each variable, but also the historical candidates.

-\textbf{Q2: How should test-time compute be structured for consistent improvement?} While scaling test-time compute can enhance LLM performance~\cite{snell2024scaling}, our findings indicate that the structure of this computation is critical for achieving consistent improvement.
-Simply increasing compute via naive CoT reasoning does not yield reliable gains, as shown in \textit{Obs.
-3}.
-This is because the depth of naive CoT reasoning often remains shallow and lacks key mechanisms such as reflection, verification, and backtracing that are present in more advanced \textbf{RLM}~\cite{besta2025reasoning} with \textbf{Long CoT}~\cite{chen2025towards}, which involves more cognitive behaviors such as verification, reflection, and backtracing, etc. We use illustrative examples to demonstrate this in Appendix~\ref{appendix: RLM_example}.
+\textbf{Q2: How should test-time compute be structured for consistent improvement?} While scaling test-time compute can boost LLM performance~\cite{snell2024scaling}, our results show that the structure of scaling is crucial for consistent gains.
+Simply applying naive CoT reasoning offers limited benefit (\textit{Obs.
+3}) due to shallow reasoning depth and the absence of mechanisms like reflection and verification.
+In contrast, advanced \textbf{RLM}~\cite{besta2025reasoning} with \textbf{Long CoT}~\cite{chen2025towards} incorporates these cognitive processes, leading to more robust improvements.
+Illustrative examples are provided in Appendix~\ref{appendix: RLM_example}.

 Thus, to see consistent gains, test-time compute should be structured to facilitate a Long CoT.
 We explore two approaches: \textbf{First}, we analyze the effect of a Long CoT, generated by RLMs, within each reasoning epoch.
 This reveals that dedicating more compute to a longer, more detailed chain-of-thought leads to moderate but consistent improvements in the final prediction scores, as shown in Figure~\ref{fig: compute_comparison}. \textbf{Second}, we view the entire iterative refinement process as a form of Long CoT.
 In this approach, the model verifies previous outputs and generates improved answers based on earlier, potentially flawed, solutions.
 As shown in Figure~\ref{fig: DE_epoch_scores}, the verification scores consistently improve as more refinement steps are added.
 From both approaches, we observe that the complexity of the best-fitting solutions increases with the amount of computation, echoing the human-like process of progressively constructing more sophisticated answers.